-In the pooled data before 1995, tax sharing with the federal government absorbs 63 percent of all asymmetric shocks to state tax revenues among the West German states.
+In the pooled data, before 1995, tax sharing with the federal government absorbed 63 percent of all asymmetric shocks to state tax revenues among the West German states.
 The subsequent stages of fiscal equalization add more insurance, and the system including federal grants provides perfect insurance against such shocks.
-Distinguishing by state size reveals that tax sharing absorbs about 28 percent of asymmetric shocks in large and small states, but almost 70 percent in city states.
+Distinguishing by state size reveals that tax sharing absorbed about 28 percent of asymmetric shocks in large and small states, but almost 70 percent in city states.
 At the later stages of fiscal equalization, the overall effect for small and city states increases to almost perfect insurance.

-After 1995, the federal fiscal system is somewhat less effective.
+After 1995, the federal fiscal system has become somewhat less effective in insuring state tax revenues, although the difference is not statistically significant.
 The entire system still absorbs a remarkable 87 percent of asymmetric shocks to state tax revenues.
 Tax sharing with the federal government provides about 40 percent of the insurance, and VAT redistribution provides an additional 44 percent.
 Horizontal state-to-state transfers contribute about 10 percent.
 Federal grants now weaken the insurance effect by about 7 percent.
-When we control for state size, our results further suggest that the insurance provided to states at each stage does depend on their size.
-Except for the last stage, city states receive more insurance than large states.
+When we control for state size, our results suggest that, except for the last stage, city states receive more insurance than large and small states.

-Finally, we split our sample into East and West German states again and investigate the stabilization properties of the fiscal system for these subgroups separately (table 8B).
+Finally, we again split our sample into East and West German states and investigate the stabilization properties of the fiscal system for these subsamples separately (table 8B).